Skip to main content

 Use the valid_at parameter to find tariffs active at a specific time.

-The tariffs endpoint requires at minimum a country code and either an organization ID or main tariff ID:
+The tariffs endpoint requires at minimum a country code and either an organization ID or main tariff ID.
+You can also filter by location and consumer type to find tariffs applicable to specific users.

 # Get tariffs for a specific organization